 Treatments for Bladder Control Problems (Urinary Incontinence)

-How can I treat my bladder control problem?
+Can I treat my bladder control problem myself?

 Make lifestyle changes